 The year didn’t end so good for the basketball player Pau Gasol.
 Unfortunately, the Los Angeles Lakers forward has plantar fasciitis in his right foot.
 The diagnosis of his foot condition came right after returning from an eight game absence.
 He was off the court dealing with tendinitis in both of his knees.

 However, even with a diagnosis of plantar fasciitis Gasol will continue to play basketball.
 Is it a good idea to keep on your feet while dealing with this foot condition?
 Will repeatedly adding pressure to the foot make it worse?
-Dr. Marco Vargas, of Foot & Ankle Associates, has experience in treating plantar fasciitis and recommends seeking treatment.
+Dr. Marco Vargas, of Vargas Foot & Ankle Specialists, has experience in treating plantar fasciitis and recommends seeking treatment.

 What happens is that the thick tissue on the bottom of your foot, called plantar fascia, becomes inflamed.
 It is also the tissue that connects your heel bone to your toes.
 Plantar fasciitis frequently appears in athletes because of repeated stretching and pressure put on the foot.